Introduction

 Therefore, because carbon dioxide gas has different atoms, it absorbs infrared waves.

-In fact , infrared absorption can be used to measure , in addition to CO2, other gases that have different atoms in their structure.
-For an example, infrared can be used to measure nitrous oxide and isoflurane.
+In fact, infrared absorption can be used to measure, in addition to CO2, other gases that have different atoms in their structure.
+For example, infrared can be used to measure nitrous oxide and isoflurane.

 Basic Principle of how it works

-The basic principal of the capnograph is based on infrared and the Beer Lambert Law.
+The basic principle of the capnograph is based on infrared and the Beer-Lambert Law.
 This is a combination of two laws, The Beer Law and the Lambert Law.

-Taking only the “Beer Law” part of the “Beer Lambert Law” and applying to infrared waves , it says:
+Taking only the “Beer Law” part of the “Beer-Lambert Law” and applying it to infrared waves, it says:

-Amount of infrared rays absorbed is proportional to the concentration of the infrared absorbing substance.
+The amount of infrared rays absorbed is proportional to the concentration of the infrared-absorbing substance.

 The CO2 analyser works on this principle.
-More the CO2 present, more is the infrared rays absorbed.
+More the CO2 is present, the more infrared rays are absorbed.

 The basic analyser system consists of an infrared source, sample chamber and detector.

-More the CO2 present, more of the infrared waves that will be absorbed.
+More the CO2 is present, the more infrared waves are absorbed.

 The system will be discussed in more detail now.